vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/postgres-sql.md

     > **Note** Update the `pg_hba.conf` file to allow necessary host connections for replication, ensuring secure communication between the nodes.

 1. Initiate Failover.  <br>
-To initiate the failover, the primary node is gracefully scaled down to zero replicas, allowing the standby node in different namespace to take over seamlessly so that we can verify it by checking the `kubectl` logs
+To initiate the failover, the primary node is gracefully scaled down to zero replicas, allowing the standby node in a different namespace to take over seamlessly so that we can verify it by checking the `kubectl` logs

     ```bash
     # kubectl scale sts/primary-repmgr-postgresql-ha-postgresql --replicas=0 -n primary